A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Can I wear a swimsuit to the onsen?

 No, you must be naked inside the baths.
 Baths are usually sex-segregated because of this.
 Some onsens have a joint area where men and women can enjoy soaking together.
 These areas are generally more like spas; sometimes, swimsuits are worn in this context.
-However, most onsen simply has separate areas for naked bathing.
+However, most onsen has separate areas for naked bathing.

 Can I bring a camera?